No. 18 Ohio State routs UMass Lowell 76-56

 Obadiah Noel led UMass-Lowell (1-2) with 15 points, and Connor Withers had 10.

 It was a tough game for UMass-Lowell guard Christian Lutete, who was coming off a 51-point outburst in the River Hawks’ victory over LIU-Brooklyn on Friday.
-He had nine points on 4-for-12 shooting.
+He finished with just nine points on 4-for-12 shooting.

-The Buckeyes shrugged off a slow start and eventually grabbed the lead for good with 13 minutes left in the half.
-Kaleb Wesson had a one-handed jam off an E.J.
-Liddell lob before Wesson returned the favor by dishing to Liddell after tracking down an errant pass.
-Wesson’s crosscourt assist to Carton for a 3 gave OSU its 13-point halftime lead.
-Ohio State went on a 21-9 run to open the second half.

 BIG PICTURE: